underscoreio/essential-scala/src/pages/sequencing/working-with-data.md

 ### Converting methods to functions

-Scala contains one final feature that is directly relevant to this section -- the ability to convert method calls to functions.
-This is closely related to placeholder syntax -- simply follow a method with an underscore:
+Scala contains one final feature that is directly relevant to this section---the ability to convert method calls to functions.
+This is closely related to placeholder syntax---simply follow a method with an underscore:

 ~~~ scala
 scala> object Sum {